 If you’re looking for a provider that prioritizes advanced call management over other features, then Nextiva could be a good choice for you.
 Its Cospace functionality also makes it a good project management platform for those that are fine with just the basics.

 In the end, it comes down to your specific business needs and which categories you think will have the biggest impact on your business.
-We’re spoiled for choice with so many small business VoIP solutions on the market so finding the right platform is just a matter of patience and research.
+We’re spoiled for choice with so many business VoIP providers on the market so finding the right platform is just a matter of patience and research.